Gabriel Moreno Player Props: Diamondbacks vs. Rays

 - Moreno is batting .256 with nine doubles, two home runs and 12 walks.

-- In 60 games played this season, he has hit a homer in only two of them.
+- In 60 games played this season, he has hit a homer in just two of them.

-- Moreno has had at least one RBI in 33.3% of his games this year (20 of 60), with two or more RBI four times (6.7%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 33.3% of his games this year, Moreno has notched at least one RBI.
+In four of those games (6.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- In 14 of 60 games this season, he has scored, including multiple runs once.
+- In 14 of 60 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.